-NCDOT's preference for a four-lane design is based on the traffic projections for the year 2025.
+NCDOT's preference for a four-lane design is based on the traffic projections for the year 2030.
 The most recent traffic projections developed by NCDOT indicate that 24,800 vehicles per day will travel on Smith Level Road in 2030 in the section between Willow Oak Drive and BPW Club Road.
 NCDOT staff generally recommend a four-lane roadway when daily traffic volumes exceed a certain number, such as 18,000 vehicles per day.

 Attachment D provides a revised traffic forecast for Smith Level Road in the year 2030.
 Attachment E is a review of the revised traffic forecast by NCDOT's Congestion Management Section.
-Please note in Attachment E that based upon the projected traffic volumes, NCDOT staff recommend a four-lane divided roadway as the typical cross-section for the Smith Level Road project.
+Based on the projected traffic volumes, NCDOT staff recommend a four-lane divided roadway as the typical cross-section for the Smith Level Road project.

 If this option is selected, it is anticipated that right-of-way acquisition would begin in August 2005 and construction would begin in August 2006.
-It is likely that construction would not be completed before the target opening date for the Carrboro High School in August 2007.
+Construction probably would not be completed before the target opening date for the Carrboro High School in August 2007.